Types of Mortgages: Which One Is the Right One?

 Fixed Rate Mortgages

-The biggest advantage of having a fixed rate mortgage is that the homeowner knows exactly when the interest and principal payments will be for the length of the loan.
+The biggest advantage of having a fixed rate is that the homeowner knows exactly when the interest and principal payments will be for the length of the loan.
 This allows the homeowner to budget easier because they know that the interest rate will never change for the duration of the loan.

 One Year Adjustable Rate Mortgages

 A mortgage loan in which the interest rate changes based on a specific schedule after a “fixed period” at the beginning of the loan, is called an adjustable rate mortgage or ARM.
 This type of loan is considered to be riskier because the payment can change significantly.
 In exchange for the risk associated with an ARM, the homeowner is rewarded with an interest rate lower than that of a 30 year fixed rate.
 When the homeowner acquires a one year adjustable rate mortgage, what they have is a 30 year loan in which the rates change every year on the anniversary of the loan.

 However, obtaining a one-year adjustable rate mortgage can allow the customer to qualify for a loan amount that is higher and therefore acquire a more valuable home.
 Many homeowners with extremely large mortgages can get the one year adjustable rate mortgages and refinance them each year.
 The low rate lets them buy a more expensive home, and they pay a lower mortgage payment so long as interest rates do not rise.